DOB/DOD: January 15, 1919 (New Haven, CT) – January 7, 2003 (Middletown, CT); 83 years old

 Sidney Brown, 83, grandfather of New Milfordite

-Sidney C. Brown, 83, of North Port, Fla., and Westbrook, formerly of Danbury, died Jan.
-7 at Middlesex Hospital in Middletown.
-He was the husband of Eileen D. Porter Cohn Brown and widower of Charlotte Virginia Cohn.
-Mr. Brown was born Jan.
-15, 1919, in Ridgefield, son of William M. and Louise Brown.
-He married Charlotte Cohn on Dec.
-7, 1941.
-He was drafted by the U.S. Army and trained in the Army Air Corps, and flew 23½ missions in the 34th Bomb Group as a gunner.
+Sidney C. Brown, 83, of North Port, Florida, and Westbrook, formerly of Danbury, died January 7 at Middlesex Hospital in Middletown.
+He was the husband of Eileen D. Porter Cohn Brown and the widower of Charlotte Virginia Cohn.
+Mr. Brown was born on January 15, 1919, in Ridgefield, the son of William M. and Louise Brown.
+He married Charlotte Cohn on December 7, 1941.
+He was drafted by the U.S. Army, trained in the Army Air Corps, and flew 23½ missions in the 34th Bomb Group as a gunner.
 He was shot down twice, first over his own airfield in England and second over the Black Forest in Germany, where he was captured and held in a German prison camp for 13 months.
-He earned a Purple Heart, four Oak Clusters for successful missions, the Bronze Star and many other ribbons and medals for service to his country.
+He earned a Purple Heart, four Oak Clusters for successful missions, the Bronze Star, and many other ribbons and medals for service to his country.
 He was active in a national ex-POW organization.
 Mr. Brown retired early from the Perkin-Elmer Corporation in 1978 after working on numerous projects, especially the Mercury space capsule flown by Scott Carpenter.
 He also served on the Civilian Conservation Corps, building roads in Connecticut after World War II.
-He is survived by a son, Ronald of Venice, Fla.; two daughters, Jo Ann of Danbury and Francine DeLelle of Stamford; seven grandchildren, Shelly of Middletown, Del., Michael of Venice, Fla., Stephanie Cypher of Waterbury, Meredith McDermott of Danbury, Jason DeLelle of New Milford, Michelle DeLelle of Stamford and Virgina Greenwood of Nokomis, Fla.; and three great-grandchildren, Jozlyn, Madison and Blain.
+He is survived by a son, Ronald of Venice, Florida; two daughters, Jo Ann of Danbury and Francine DeLelle of Stamford; seven grandchildren, Shelly of Middletown, Delaware, Michael of Venice, Florida, Stephanie Cypher of Waterbury, Meredith McDermott of Danbury, Jason DeLelle of New Milford, Michelle DeLelle of Stamford and Virginia Greenwood of Nokomis, Florida; and three great-grandchildren, Jozlyn, Madison and Blain.
 Mr. Brown will be buried at Arlington National Cemetery within the next three weeks and be honored at a military ceremony in Washington, D.C.
-Condolences may be paid to his daughter Jo Ann Brown at 45 Tamarack Ave., Danbury CT 06811.
+Condolences may be paid to his daughter Jo Ann Brown at 45 Tamarack Avenue, Danbury, CT 06811.

-Sergeant Brown is buried in Arlington National Cemetery, Arlington, Virginia; Section 68, Plot 1037
+Sergeant Brown is buried in Arlington National Cemetery, 1 Memorial Drive, Arlington, Virginia; Section 68, Plot 1037